SurendraShukla/Javascript/execution-context/README.md

 ### Execution context, Scope chain and JavaScript internals
 `Execution context (EC)` is defined as the `environment/scope in which JavaScript code is executed`. <br />By environment means the value of _this_, _variables_, _objects_, and _functions_ JavaScript code has access to, constitutes it’s environment. <br/>
+In JS `Environment`is a data structure that provides that storage space to variables.

 * ##### Execution context types
   1. `Global execution context (GEC)` The default environment in which code is executed for the first time.